 ** Stopping distance gets longer with less tread depth

-If you deal with regular snow and ice, or it is consistently below 45 degrees where you live, winter tires are the safest bet for your vehicle even if conditions are dry.
+If you deal with regular snow and ice, or it is consistently below 45 degrees where you live, winter tires are the safest bet for your vehicle even when conditions are dry.
 We recommend installing winter tires early to avoid the rush and be safe as soon as possible.